Teenage boy in waiting room

 The most common complications are inflammation of the heart (leading to abnormal heart rhythms) and nerves (which may cause temporary paralysis of some muscles).

-Refer to the WA Immunisation Schedule for detailed information or speak to a health professional.
+Refer to the WA Immunisation Schedule for detailed information on when to get your diphtheria immunisation or speak to a health professional.

 More information